Finance · Every dollar, on the record

 Stretch goals only activate on funds raised beyond the core.
 If we raise more, the stretch is real TV and radio ad buys, professional district-wide polling, larger events with production value, direct mail in the key rural counties, additional paid field staff per county, and bigger digital spend.

-The full line-item breakdown gets posted to the live ledger once it goes live.
+The full line-item breakdown gets posted to the ledger.
 The principle - core spend gets locked first, stretch spend gets unlocked by actual money in the bank.
 No champagne plans on beer money.

 Want to fund this?

-The donate page handles the actual contribution.
-Every dollar that comes in shows up on the ledger above, with the date, the amount, and the donor disclosure required by the FEC.
+Contributions are handled through ActBlue.
+Every dollar that comes in shows up on the ledger above, with the date, the amount, and the itemized donor disclosure the FEC requires above its reporting threshold, plus additional internal detail where it’s legally appropriate to publish it.